 Nelson refused help to board HMS Theseus saying “Let me alone!
 I have got my legs left and one arm.”
 Surgeon Eshelby saw that his humerus bone was shattered in multiple places, leaving no other option but to amputate the right arm just above the elbow.

 1st September 1797, He had sailed back to England onboard HMS Seahorse.
 On his arrival at Spithead, he had been met with a hero’s welcome.
 Nelson received medical attention concerning his amputated arm in London.
-While in London, he had become given the Freedom of the City of London and a pension of £1,000 a year.
+While in London, he was given the Freedom of the City of London and a pension of £1,000 a year.

 1st August 1798, Battle of the Nile – Just before sunset, Nelson attacked a French fleet at Aboukir Bay.
-The French had been caught by surprise becoming totally overwhelmed suffering a devastating defeat.
-During the battle Nelson had become wounded on the forehead.
+The French had been caught by surprise becoming totally overwhelmed and suffering a devastating defeat.
+During the battle Nelson was wounded on the forehead.
 As the sun was fading, Nelson was on deck with a bandage around his head.
 He watched as the French flagship L’Orient blew up in a deafening explosion.
 The French defeat of the Battle of the Nile was a major blow to the ambitions of Napoleon Bonaparte.

 For the victory at the Battle of the Nile, the British Government created him the title of Baron Nelson of the Nile and Burnham Thorpe in the County of Norfolk.

 22nd September 1798, Nelson arrived at the Bay of Naples on his flagship HMS Vanguard.
 The ship was in need of new masts and a bowsprit.
 The triumphant Nelson had been given a hero’s welcome at Naples.
 Sir William Hamilton invited Nelson to stay his house.
 Lady Emma Hamilton saw his battered features and exclaimed, “Oh God, is it possible!”.
-Lady Emma saw to Nelsons wounds, nursing him back to health.
+Lady Emma saw to Nelson’s wounds, nursing him back to health.